 As the Mayor of Houston and on behalf of the citizens of this City, I request that action be taken by the Surface Transportation Board (STB) to alleviate the problems currently being experienced in Houston due to Union Pacific Railroad's difficulties in moving trains through Houston expeditionally.
-Union Pacific's problems have led to safety concerns for our citizens and the employees of Union Pacific, serious economic losses for our local following are some of the issues that must be addressed:

-- Stopped trains blocking intersections for long periods of time Besides the obvious traffic congestion, we have had various reports of children climbing over or under stopped trains to get to their homes or schools.
-Moving trains blocking intersections for long periods of time have also become much more of a problem. - Gridlock of Union Pacific trains causing economic problems The inability of Union Pacific to move their trains through Houston in a timely manner has caused significant economic losses to local businesses.
-Also, there have been difficulties, pacific and pacific trains in/out/through Houston because of Union Pacific's problems and their control of the local dispatching. - Local problem resolution difficulties We have had difficulty in determining who can resolve problems locally and in gatting leaves resolved once they are brought to the railroad's attention.
-Previously, the City had a liaison position funded by the city.
+Union Pacific's problems have led to safety concerns for our citizens and the employees of Union Pacific, serious economic losses for our local industries and major inconveniences for citizens traveling on the streets of Houston.
+Following are some of the issues that must be addressed: 512 495 8612 TO 912022742994 Post Office Box 1562 Houston, Texas 77251-1562 OFLOU P.06/23 - Stopped trains blocking intersections for long periods of time Besides the obvious traffic congestion, we have had various reports of children climbing over or under stopped trains to get to their homes or schools.
+Moving trains blocking intersections for long periods of time have also become much more of a problem. - Gridlock of Union Pacific trains causing economic problems The inability of Union Pacific to move their trains through Houston in a timely manner has caused significant aconomic losses to local businesses.
+Also, there have been difficulties in getting non-Union Pacific trains in/out/through Houston because of Union Pacific's problems and their control of the local dispatching. - Local problem resolution difficulties We have had difficulty in determining who can resolve problems locally and in gatting issues resolved once they are brought to the railroad's attention.
+Previously, the City had a liaison position funded by the railroads that worked well to enhance communication between the railroads and the City.
 This position was discontinued several years ago.

-OH IFIN. & ROMIN.
+P.07/23 OH IFIN. & ROMIN.
 DEPT.